CarletonWirelessLab/PD_testing/README.md

 USRP Setup:

-We use two USRPs, namely, Jammer (Tx)and  Sampler (Rx)
+We use two USRPs, namely, Jammer (Tx) and  Sampler (Rx)

 Jammer:
 1. Connect the Jammer according to the aforementioned figure
-2. Using MATLAB, generate the IQ components required to by sent by the Jammer
+2. Using MATLAB, generate special IQ components  to be sent by the Jammer
 3. Run sendIQ.py to send the IQ components

 Sampler: